 Employment References That Work For You

-Amidst the angst of writing cover letters, polishing resumes, and preparing for job interviews, spending time on employment references may fall by the wayside.
-But judging by the expert advice given by career counselors and employers alike, job references can be equally, if not more important than the rest.
+Amidst the process of writing cover letters, polishing resumes, and preparing for job interviews, spending time on employment references may fall by the wayside.
+Judging by the expert advice given by career counselors and employers alike, job references can be equally or more important than the rest.

 Choose Your Employment References Wisely

 You should start by preparing a summary list of potential references and gather their contact information.
 While your reference doesn't necessarily have to come from an employer, future employers typically prefer to hear what your supervisors and managers have to say about you, rather than what your co-workers think of your work.

 If you choose to select a mix of supervisors, co-workers, clients, and customers, just make sure you have at least a few people who have directly supervised your work.
 Personal friends or family members should be excluded.

 Depending on the job for which you are applying, you should consider the types of questions the prospective employer will ask and the type of work you did with former employers.
 In doing so, you will get a better idea of which of your potential employment references would be more or less appropriate for your current job search.
 References should, at a minimum, be able to answer questions like:

 - If you were promoted and why (or why not)

 - Whether you've performed duties similar to the ones for which you're interviewing